What we do with your information

 • Lodge a complaint with your national data-protection authority.

-To exercise any of these rights, email us (see below) or simply reply to any Patria message you have received.
+To exercise any of these rights, email us (see below) or simply reply to any Patria Citizenship message you have received.
 We respond within 30 days and will not ask for anything beyond what is needed to verify your request.

 Contact